paritytech/polkadot/roadmap/implementers-guide/src/protocol-approval.md

 ## On-chain verification

-We should verify approval on-chain to reward approval checkers and to simplify integration with GRANDPA.
-We therefore require the "no show" timeout to be longer than a relay chain slot so that we can witness "no shows" on-chain, which helps with both these goals.
+We should verify approval on-chain to reward approval checkers.
+We therefore require the "no show" timeout to be longer than a relay chain slot so that we can witness "no shows" on-chain, which helps with this goal.
+The major challenge with an on-chain record of the off-chain process is adversarial block producers who may either censor votes or publish votes to the chain which cause other votes to be ignored and unrewards (reward stealing).

 In principle, all validators have some "tranche" at which they're assigned to the parachain candidate, which ensures we reach enough validators eventually.
 As noted above, we often retract "no shows" when the slow validator eventually shows up, so witnessing their initially being a "no show" helps manage rewards.